ClojureBridge/drawing/curriculum/first-program.md

 above.
 The last line is to make our drawing app window keep on top of everything else.

-Now click - Run with REPL - Reload -
+Now click - Run with REPL - Reload - which evaluates the file.
-evaluate the file.
 Your drawing should appear.

 If not, try - Save file - Stop - Run with REPL - Reload.

 ### Exercise: Rainbow lines

 Update your drawing so that:

 * the lines are a different color
 * the title is different
 * the lines start at a different place